dcodemaxz/vikaru-baileys/README.md

 This is a **custom Baileys build** by [dcodemaxz](https://github.com/dcodemaxz), based on [WhiskeySockets/Baileys](https://github.com/WhiskeySockets/Baileys).
 This version includes several improvements, enhanced performance, and TypeScript compatibility.
-> Modified Baileys version maintained by **dcodemaxz**, focused on performance, new WhatsApp features, and stability.
+> 🔥 This Baileys is intended to support the [Vikaru-Botz](https://github.com/dcodemaxz/Vikaru-Bot) project

 ### ⚡ Thaks to
 - @whiskeysockets